Australia says journalist arrested in China after months-long detention

-Cheng, who hosted a business show on the English channel of China’s largest state media broadcaster CCTV and was a high-profile anchor on its English-language channel CGTN, was arrested on Feb.
+Cheng, who was a high-profile anchor on Chinese state media’s English-language channel CGTN, was arrested on Feb.
 5, Payne said.
-She was initially detained in August last year.
+Initially detained in mid-August last year, Cheng had regularly attended business functions and embassy events for the Australian community in Beijing.

 Payne said the Australian government “has raised its serious concerns about Ms Cheng’s detention regularly at senior levels, including about her welfare and conditions of detention.”